-- volatility in market prices for oil and natural gas; - the Corporation's ability to locate commercial quantities of hydrocarbons and risks related to depletion; - geological and geographic risks; - the Corporation's ability to obtain needed capital or financing on satisfactory terms or at all; - TAG Oil has sustained a history of losses; - risks related to the loss of one or more of TAG Oil's limited customers; - general economic, business or industry conditions; - variance of the Corporation's actual capital costs, operating costs and economic returns; - negative public perception of oil and natural gas development and transportation, hydraulic fracturing and fossil fuels; - the availability of rigs, equipment, raw materials, supplies or qualified personnel may restrict the Corporation's operations; - uncertainty associated with estimates of oil, NGLs and natural gas reserves and resources and the variance of such estimates from actual future production; - the high-risk nature of successfully stimulating well productivity and drilling for and producing oil, NGLs and natural gas; - operating hazards and uninsured risks; - risks related to the success of TAG Oil's business plan; - alternatives to and changing demand for petroleum products; - carbon emissions regimes and climate change legislation; - government regulations, particularly with respect to hydraulic fracking; - environmental, health and safety regulations; - concentration of the Corporation's assets in and around New Zealand; - unforeseen title defects; - failure to accurately estimate abandonment and reclamation costs; - variations in foreign exchange and interests rates;
+- volatility in market prices for oil and natural gas; - the Corporation's ability to locate commercial quantities of hydrocarbons and risks related to depletion; - geological and geographic risks; - the Corporation's ability to obtain required capital or financing on satisfactory terms or at all; - TAG Oil's history of losses; - risks related to the loss of one or more of TAG Oil's limited customers; - general economic, business or industry conditions; - variance of the Corporation's actual capital costs, operating costs and economic returns from its estimates; - negative public perception of oil and natural gas development and transportation, hydraulic fracturing and fossil fuels; - the availability of rigs, equipment, raw materials, supplies or qualified personnel; - uncertainty associated with estimates of oil, NGLs and natural gas reserves and resources and the variance of such estimates from actual future production; - the high-risk nature of successfully stimulating well productivity, drilling for and producing oil, NGLs and natural gas; - operating hazards and uninsured risks; - risks related to the success of TAG Oil's business plan; - risks related to the development of alternatives to and changing demand for petroleum products; - risks related to the market price of TAG Oil's common shares and volatility; - the development of carbon emissions regimes and climate change legislation; - risks related to government regulations, particularly with respect to hydraulic fracking; - risks related to environmental, health and safety regulations; - the concentration of the Corporation's assets in and around New Zealand and Australia; - risks related to unforeseen title defects or work program interruptions;

-- uncertainty of reserve figures;

-- risks related to extensive competition;

-- risks related to operating in a foreign or international jurisdiction;

-- exposure to third-party credit risks;

-- risks for enforcement of liabilities by U.S. shareholders;

-- limited intellectual property protection for operating practices and dependence on employees and contractors:

-- the absence or loss of key employees;

-- conflicts of interest;

-- inaccuracy of forward-looking statements set out herein;

-- TAG Oil has no intent to pay dividends; and

-- decommissioning costs.
+- risks related to the failure to accurately estimate abandonment and reclamation costs; - risks related to a deterioration in relationships with strategic and joint venture partners; - variations in foreign exchange and interest rates; - uncertainty associated with reserve figures; - risks related to extensive competition; - risks related to operating in a foreign or international jurisdiction; - being subject to legal proceedings that arise in the ordinary course of business; - exposure to third-party credit risks; - risks related to the enforcement of liabilities by U.S. shareholders; - TAG Oil's limited intellectual property protection for its operating practices and the Corporation's dependence on employees and contractors; - risks related to the absence or loss of key employees; - risks related to conflicts of interest affecting any of TAG Oil's directors and officers; - that the forward-looking statements set out herein may prove to be inaccurate; - that TAG Oil has no intention to pay dividends; and - risks related to decommissioning costs.